blackbaud-services/supporticon/source/api/fitness-leaderboard/readme.md

 **Purpose**

-Fetch pages from Supporter sorted by fitness activities.
+Fetch pages from JustGiving sorted by fitness activities.

 **Params**